This wide- and large- screen layout

 add that server to your suspect list and try it again tomorrow.

-If the server fails to return a legitimate base web page again tomorrow,
+If the server fails to return a legitimate base webpage again tomorrow,

 you're justified in concluding it's an HTTP Tunnelling "confederate"

-rather than a real web server.
+rather than a real www server.

 You can add it to your HTTP Filter's

-list of blocked web servers.
+list of blxaocked servers.

 This procedure unfortunately takes some time; it won't work in real time,